OlliGriffin/fozdecompras/source/_posts/Hybrid-News-on-June-&-July-2018.md

 With so many new venues cropping up for electric power cars to competition, we thought we'd ask our Twitter followers this week what type of electric car racing pursuits them most:

-Formula E, possibly the most widely known purely electric competition series;
+- Formula E, possibly the most widely known purely electric competition series;

-Electric drag racing;
+- Electric drag racing;

-Hillclimb events, such as for example Pikes Peak, where in fact the Volkswagen ID R race car place a new record previous month, or different less-well-referred to types of racing;
+- Hillclimb events, such as for example Pikes Peak, where in fact the Volkswagen ID R race car place a new record previous month, or different less-well-referred to types of racing;

-Or, if our Twitter supporters just aren't race admirers.
+- Or, if our Twitter supporters just aren't race admirers.

-Tesla Model 3 Performance rating, Formula E time end, and solar investments tumble: Today's Car News Jul 16, 2018
+__Tesla Model 3 Performance rating, Formula E time end, and solar investments tumble: Today's Car News__

 The EPA rates the Tesla Version 3 Performance variant.
 Method E closes out the final season featuring a two-car strategy.
 Solar investments tumble amid the trade war.
 And automakers crank up efforts to reuse electric-car batteries.
 All this and extra on Green Car Information.